yakworks/gorm-tools/docs/repository/databinding.md

 Gorm tools MapBinder handles associations little differently than Grails data binder for performance reasons.
 Associations are handled differently for create vs update.

 - For create, if the association belongs to the domain which is being bound, new instance will be created.
-Else if the map contains id, existing instance will be retrieved from database.
+Else if the map contains id, reference to existing instance will be set.
-- For update, if the map contains id the instance will be retrieved from database, but it will be updated only if the associatio belongs to the object which is being bound.
+- For update, if the map contains id reference to existing instance will be set, but it will be updated only if the association belongs to the object which is being bound.

 Example